-Even with all of this, a really special gem exists one hour east of our little oasis, and it just so happens to be one of the most coveted drives in the world.
+Even with everything Golden has to offer, a really special gem exists one hour east of our mountain town.
+And it just so happens to be one of the most coveted drives in the world.

 Highway 93N, otherwise known as the Icefields Parkway, links Lake Louise to Jasper.
 This 3-hour stretch of highway has some of the best views while driving, as well as numerous stops and sights along the way.

 That being said, it only makes sense that there are some amazing hikes and view points to explore.
-We’ve tried and tested quite a few of them, and here are a list of some of the best hikes along the Icefields Parkway
+We’ve tried and tested quite a few of them, so here is our list of the best hikes along the Icefields Parkway.

 For those who simply don't have time for a long stroll in the mountains, this quick trip to a spot overlooking the magnificent Peyto Lake is well worth a stop.
 This path is a short 1 km stroll through the woods on a paved trail, which goes to show how many visitors stop to take a peak at this beauty.